subarroca/Todo-List/README.md

 * Testing has been skipped from this point to do as much features form the requirements as possible.
 Given this is a test to see capabilities I'll assume they're already demonstrated

-### Details
+### Considerations
-* In order to use history action all interaction with todo items has to be done through the service.
+* In order to use history action all interaction with todo items has to be done through the service
+* A starting template with testing included would be much appreciated in order not to loose almost 45 minutes trying to make ionic and testing work at the same time

+### Improvements
+* Update angular-cli to @angular/cli